jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 The "Starter" folder contains the code files for this lab.

+**Visual Studio 2022:** Open the "UnderstandingAsync.sln" solution.
 **Visual Studio Code:** Open the "Starter" folder in VS Code.

-**Visual Studio 2022:** Open the "UnderstandingAsync.sln" solution.
+*Note: The lab also contains a "Completed" folder with the finished solution.
+If you get stuck along the way or have issues with debugging, take a look at the code in the "Completed" folder for guidance.*

 This solution contains a number of projects that mirror the demo code for the workshop.
 This lab concentrates on the "Parallel.UI.Web" project (with some bonus challenges in the "Parallel.UI.Desktop" and "Parallel.Basic" projects).